Submarines — Set 2

 Correct Answer: A. Sail (or Fin)

-The sail provides a platform for sensors and a bridge for surface navigation.
-It also helps with directional stability when the submarine is moving underwater.
-In some designs, it is reinforced to allow the submarine to break through arctic ice.
+• **The** = The sail provides a platform for sensors and a bridge for surface navigation. • **Data/Significance** — It also helps with directional stability when the submarine is moving underwater. • Wrong-option analysis: B Deck: incorrect type; C Keel: incorrect type; D Rudder: incorrect type.

 What is the primary role of a 'DSRV' used by modern navies?